gullabi/gullabi.github.io/blog/_posts/2021-06-29-pensem-FOSS-article.md

 When we talk about 'technological sovereignty' we are generally referring to <strong>control over personal data, control over the processes or algorithms that run behind technological services and the possibility of repairing and / or modifying devices.</strong>.
 GAFAM products violate at least one of these principles; from the impossibility of modifying Apple devices, to the exploitation of personal data by Google to the Facebook algorithms that categorize users.
 In addition to these generic problems, we have another specific problem for the situation of Catalan as a minority language:
 <strong>the decision to offer Catalan or not in the services of large companies is a prerogative of theirs.</strong>.
 The dependence on the will of these companies is the problem that Catalan is currently suffering.
 Also, even if they decide to integrate it, there is no guarantee that these services will be maintained in the future.
 That is, technological sovereignty not only involves control over the use of technological products, but also ensures the longevity of the technologies developed.
 The existence of Catalan in Spain will always imply a certain danger for its digital survival.

-En el context dels productes tecnològics, és evident que la dominància del castellà sobre el català és per la lògica del capital i no per un estat opressiu ni per una societat discriminatòria, tot i que una alimenta l'altra.
+Within the context of technological products, it is evident that the dominance of Spanish over Catalan is due to the logic of the capital and not because of an oppresive state or a discriminatory society -even if one feeds the other-.
 But one of the ways to ensure the continuous proliferation of Catalan in the digital field is to have a disposition of technological sovereignty.
 It is undeniable that Catalan is a living language, with a considerable presence in the various media, from books to audiovisual production, and therefore has every right to take place in the digital field.
 <br>

 <h3>What actions should be promoted to make Catalan available in all digital services? </h3>